nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, app will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, app will discard all data at the start of the next run. <br>
+A new data file with sample data will replace the corrupted file once a new successful command is executed.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the app to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 --------------------------------------------------------------------------------------------------------------------